Moazzma72/AIFA-AI-Financial-Assistant/README.md

 ## Welcome Screen

-The welcome interface of the AI Financial Assistant in Telegram.
+The welcome interface of the AIFA in app

 ![Welcome Screen](images/welcome.jpeg)